Aaronh-uang/Predict_US_car_price/README.md

 The final model achieves a Mean Absolute Error (MAE) of approximately **$3,280**, effectively capturing complex non-linear relationships such as depreciation curves and mileage penalties.
 The project is deployed as an interactive web application using **Streamlit**.

+## Data Source
+Note:
+* The dataset is too large to host on GitHub.
+Please download used_cars_data.csv from Kaggle(https://www.kaggle.com/datasets/ananaymital/us-used-cars-dataset/data) and place it in the root directory.
+Then change the path to the file.
+* The file is 9 GB, quite big.

 ## 🚀 Key Features
 * **Data Pipeline:** rigorous cleaning process to handle noise (VINs, descriptions), impute missing values, and filter realistic price/mileage outliers.
 * **Feature Engineering:**